GabrielAlonsoCabral/AWS-SECRETS-MANAGER/README.md

 # clone this repository
 $ git clone https://github.com/GabrielAlonsoCabral/AWS-SECRETS-MANAGER.git

-# Feel free to replace yarn by another such as npm.
+# Feel free to use npm or another.
 $ yarn
 ```